Korrokus/Ethbot/README.md

-# Ethbot 1.0
+# Ethbot 1.1

 An mailbot for Ethereum https://www.ethereum.org/ that sends you daily mails or threshold mails written in Python.

-Currently only working with Gmail's smtp, for future support I also plan to impliment https://github.com/ethereum/wiki/wiki/Serpent for grabbing wallets.
+Currently only working with Gmail's smtp, for future support.
 You may have to change Gmails security settings according to raised errors.

 1. http://www.google.com/accounts/DisplayUnlockCaptcha